 Preventive care with AI

-AI systems can analyze large amounts of health data to identify risk factors and enable early interventions.
+AI systems can analyse large amounts of health data to identify risk factors and enable early interventions.
 The Mount Sinai Health System in New York developed the "Deep Patient" AI platform that analyzes electronic medical records to make predictions about disease outcomes.
+Useful only if you know how to act on those predictions inside a clinical workflow.

 Predictive care in practice